jwwpowell/OverSpaceAndTime/README.md

 # OverSpaceAndTime
-Webpage for my work on historical linguistics, morphosyntax, language revitalization, and linguistic geography.
+Webpage for my work on historical linguistics and linguistic geography.